gass-git/tip-me-dash/README.md

-## About Tip Me Dash - A fast and easy way to tip online
+## Tip Me Dash - A fast and easy way to tip online

-Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects, such as:
+One of the current problems of the internet is that most of the good content is rewarded to creators by showcasing publicity to users resulting a dirty and unpleasant experience.
+Sites as Pexels.com are an example of what the future of the internet could look like.
+A site with outstanding content and passionate photographers that are incentivize by voluntary donations from users.
+When third parties are involved the connection of the creator and the user feels more distant.
+When you tip with Dash you feel connected to the person because you are directly paying them.
+They are not showing publicity that does not interest you so they can profit, instead you can send them money directly anywhere in the world.

 - [Simple, fast routing engine](https://laravel.com/docs/routing).
 - [Powerful dependency injection container](https://laravel.com/docs/container).